IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ---
 title: Encryption and Decryption
-description: Information about encrypting UID2 requests and decrypting responses
+description: Information about encrypting UID2 requests and decrypting responses.
 hide_table_of_contents: false
 sidebar_position: 11
 ---